jeroenterheerdt/HAsmartirrigation/docs/configuration-general.md

 Please note that this is experimental right now and will have bugs.

+For continous updates, it will likely use specific set of aggregates (last + average of riemann integral for solar radiation) and also requires current precipitation to be mapped in the sensor group.

 > Main page: [Configuration](configuration.md)<br/>
 > Next: [Zone configuration](configuration-zones.md)